Academic Probation

 In order to continue being able to enroll in classes, your semester institutional GPA has to be a minimum of 2.0 or higher each semester.
 This is a "C" average in all classes.
 Your overall institutional GPA may still be below 2.0 but as long as your semester institutional GPA meets the minimum requirements, it shows that you are making academic progress.

-Students on Academic Probation may re-enroll each semester their cumulative institutional GPA is below 2.0 but their semester institutional GPA is 2.0 or higher.
+Students on Academic Probation may re-enroll each semester if their cumulative institutional GPA is below 2.0, but their semester institutional GPA is 2.0 or higher.
 This is considered Continued Academic Probation.
-Students are required to submit progress reports and meet with their assigned advisor every semester to evaluate their progress until they earn the cumulative institutional GPA of 2.0 or higher and return to Good Standing.
+Students must submit progress reports and meet with their assigned advisor every semester to evaluate their progress until they earn a cumulative institutional GPA of 2.0 or higher and return to Good Standing.

-Continued Academic Probation students remain limited to a maximum course load of 12 credit hours (up to 4 classes) every semester.
-The registration hold may be waived by the assigned advisor if midterm grades show “C” or higher in all enrolled courses.
+Continued Academic Probation students remain limited to a maximum course load of 12-13 credit hours (up to 4 classes) every semester.
+The assigned advisor may waive the registration hold if midterm grades show “C” or higher in all enrolled courses.

 It is our sincere desire to assist you in reaching your educational goal.
-We highly encourage you to complete the Probation Self-Assessment and bring that with you when you meet with your assigned advisor.
 Together, you and your advisor will develop a Student Success Action plan to help you get back on track!
 Some additional areas of assistance we strongly recommend that you utilize are:

-• The Advocacy Center for issues that are not academic specific, but significantly impact your ability to concentrate on your classes.
-This could be food insecurity, housing issues, transportation issues, financial issues, etc.
+- The Advocacy Center for issues that are not academic specific but significantly impact your ability to concentrate on your classes.
+This could be food insecurity, housing, transportation, financial, etc.

-In addition, the college offers many other resources and can provide you with referrals to off campus resources that could assist you with non-academic needs, such as emergency grants, the food pantry, and much more.
-We strongly recommend that you utilize these resources as soon as possible to develop a positive plan of action.
+In addition, the college offers many other resources and can provide you with referrals to off-campus resources that could assist you with non-academic needs, such as emergency grants, the food pantry, and much more.
+We strongly recommend that you utilize these resources as soon as possible to develop a positive action plan.
 All resources are free!

 A student's academic standing is evaluated after each semester.
 In order to continue attending, students must earn a semester institutional GPA of 2.0 or higher.
 Students who do not meet the minimum semester institutional GPA of 2.0 will be placed on Academic Dismissal.